Livaa/PHP-Custom-Datatypes/README.md

 (new NewsletterManager)->subscribe($email);
 ```

-This is what the NewsletterManager class would eventually looks like.
+This is what the NewsletterManager class would eventually looks like.\
-That's just an example but the idea is now your classes are type-hinted to receive
-custom datatypes objects rather that natives typed variables.
+That's just an example but the idea is to type-hint your classes to receive custom datatypes objects rather that natives typed variables.
 It does make the code more readable, easier to maintain and secure.
 Also it makes the whole app more reliable as the received values are always good.
 Eventually you'll finally get rid off all those dirty validation processes you have there and there (Utils::iKnowYouKnowWhatImTalkingAbout() !)

 ```php